Grangetown, Cardiff: Government

 The community of Grangetown does not have a community council for the area.
 The Grangetown electoral ward returns four local councillors to Cardiff Council.
-Grangetown is part of the Cardiff South and Penarth constituency which returns one MP to the UK Parliament and one MS to the Senedd.
+Grangetown is part of the Cardiff South and Penarth constituency which returns one MP to the UK Parliament.
+Since the 2026 Senedd election it has been part of the Caerdydd Penarth constituency which elects six Members of the Senedd.

 Places of worship

-Grangetown has at least ten Christian places of worship including Grangetown Baptist Church and the Salvation Army citadel as well as a Hindu temple on Merches Place, mosque called Masjid Abu Bakr on Clydach Street and newly built Masjid called Markaz At-Tawheed on Penarth road.
+Grangetown has at least ten Christian places of worship including Grangetown Baptist Church and the Salvation Army citadel.

 The church of St Paul, Paget Street, was built between 1889 and 1902, largely at the expense of Lord Windsor.
 It uses an "eccentric" palette of materials including pennant rubble, pink sandstone and Portland cement.
 The architect was John Coates Carter, a distinguished Arts & Crafts designer.

 St Patrick's Church is the Roman Catholic place of worship for the neighbourhood.

 St Dyfrig and St Samson, Pentre Gardens, dates from 1911.

+There is a Hindu temple on Merches Place, a mosque called Masjid Abu Bakr on Clydach Street and a newly built Masjid called Markaz At-Tawheed on Penarth road.

 The Welsh language

 The number of Grangetown residents over three years old who speak Welsh has grown from 1,217 (8.9%) in the 2001 UK Census to 1,867 (10.2%) in the 2011 UK Census.
 This equates to over 15% of the total increase in Welsh speakers in Cardiff, despite Grangetown having only 5.6% of Cardiff's population.

 Grangetown was the location of the first Welsh-medium primary school class in Cardiff and the former county of Glamorgan.
 This class opened in 1949 with 8 pupils in what is now Ninian Park Primary School, an event commemorated by a plaque in the school's foyer.
 A Welsh-medium primary school, Ysgol Tan-yr-eos, was opened on the same site in 2006.
 This school was closed in 2013 and children in Welsh-medium education will be schooled in either Ysgol Gymraeg Pwll Coch or Ysgol Gymraeg Treganna, both in Canton.
 Plans for a new Welsh-medium school in Grangetown were withdrawn by Cardiff Council in July 2013.

+The first Grangetown Eisteddfod took place at the Grange Gardens Pavilion on 7 June 2026, reflecting the rise in the number of Welsh speakers in the immediate area.

 Amenities

 Tramshed

-A Cardiff music and entertainment venue that opened in October 2015.
-The Tramshed is housed in a converted tram depot, dating from 1902 and Grade II listed.
-The music venue has a capacity of 1000 people.
+The Tramshed, a music and entertainment venue that opened in October 2015, is housed in a converted tram depot, dating from 1902 and Grade II listed.
+The venue has a capacity of 1000 people.